joshjohanning/joshjohanning.github.io/_posts/2022-01-04-migrate-svn-to-git.md

 The high-level process is as follows:

-1. Extract the authors from the SVN repo to create an `authors.txt` mapping file
+1. Extract the authors from the SVN repo to create an `authors.txt`{: .filepath} mapping file
 2. Modify the mapping file with the author names and email addresses
 3. Run `git svn clone` command
 4. Clean up tags and branches